Mahadi-Ahmed/mahadia-spotifyData/README.md

 # ToDo:
 - [x] Setup containerized psql
 - [x] Make a plan & verify how to perist the data between container restarts & re-creations
+- [x] Connect to db via go
 - [] Create schemas for the psql
-- [] Create a script to import spotifyData to psql
+- [] Create a functionality to import spotifyData to psql
+- [] Try seeding data with a small subset of spotify data

 ---
 # Look into what i can use from Spotify's [web api](https://developer.spotify.com/documentation/web-api)